 Dramatic social change has been driven time and again by people coming together in social movements to fight for their rights, solve problems, shift how people think, support each other and demand what they need.

 This can be seen in health, where there are incredible stories of the power of passionate people working together to drive change, not just in the healthcare system, but in the wider culture and environment in which health and healthcare happen.
 They use social media, protests, campaigns, self-organising, sharing knowledge and other means to change minds and systems.

 What are we doing?

-We are now taking an in-depth look at several transformative social movements which have scaled internationally, to share learnings from activists, and propose how movements navigate a complex web of people and relationships to grow in influence.
-The initial insights report will be launched in May 2017.
+We are now taking an in-depth look at several transformative social movements which have scaled internationally, with the purpose of sharing learnings from movements.
+In particular how they navigate a complex web of people and relationships to grow in influence.
+Our insights report will be published later in 2017.